specklesystems/speckle-docs/user/revit/features.md

 ### **Receiving Linked Models**

-Revit connector also supports receiving Linked Elements.
+Revit Connector also supports receiving Linked Elements.
 To enable this option, Go to Advanced Settings and check [Receiving Linked Models](/user/revit/advanced-settings.html#_3-receive-linked-models).
 On receiving we do not attempt to modify linked model files in any way, but when the *Receive Linked Models* setting is turned on, the linked model elements will be received in the current document as any other element.

 ## Design Options